 -

-Accuracy and Safety: AI needs to be accurate when explaining lab results or writing medical notes, because even small mistakes can cause serious harm.
+Accuracy and Safety: AI needs to be accurate when summarizing records or writing medical notes, because even small mistakes can create real problems.
 The World Health Organization (WHO) has warned that untested AI systems might give patients or doctors the wrong information.
-If Emmie overlooks a symptom or Art misses an allergy, the consequences could be dangerous.
-That’s why these tools must be carefully tested and always checked by doctors until they consistently show safe and reliable results.
+If Emmie omits important context or Art drafts an incomplete note, the consequences could be serious.
+That is why these tools require careful testing and clinician review.

 -